 Transferring your Ultimate Rewards points to one of Chase’s travel partners can be an excellent way to maximize your rewards if you choose a partner that offers a high point value.

-If you are serious about maximizing your Ultimate Rewards points, then you’ll want to take a deep dive into Chase’s list of travel partners.
+Serious about maximizing your Chase Ultimate Rewards points?
+You’ll want to take a deep dive into Chase’s list of travel partners.

-If you own a premium Ultimate Rewards card, including the Chase Sapphire Preferred® Card, Chase Sapphire Reserve® and Ink Business Preferred® Credit Card, you have the option to transfer points to 13 outside loyalty programs – including 11 airline partners and two hotel partners (plus Aeroplan/Air Canada later in 2021) – at various rates.
-This list includes several major airlines – such as United and Southwest Airlines – giving you a lot of options for travel.
+If you own a premium Ultimate Rewards card, including the Chase Sapphire Preferred Card, Chase Sapphire Reserve card and Ink Business Preferred® Credit Card, you have the option to transfer points to 14 outside loyalty programs — including 11 airline partners and three hotel partners — at various rates.
+This list includes several major airlines, such as United and Southwest Airlines, giving you a lot of options for travel.

 Ultimate Rewards travel partners